 Updating Kirkland’s Comprehensive Plan

 has been the central conversation.
 The Comprehensive Plan is a requirement of the Growth Management Act (GMA).
 It’s a document that looks toward a 20-year horizon for Kirkland.
 Its core purpose is to help define—through goals, objectives and policies—how Kirkland should best manage traffic, accommodate forecasted household and job growth, and provide open space and recreational opportunities and other vital services.
-For Kirkland, it's time to update its Comprehensive Plan
+For Kirkland, it was time to update its Comprehensive Plan

 to bring into focus the vision for Kirkland for the year 2035.

 The Comprehensive Plan Update provides an opportunity to review existing Neighborhood Plan Chapters

 In addition to updating the core element chapters of the Comprehensive Plan, the City is developing new long-range plans for transportation

 , Totem Lake Park